 In connection with this offering, we will enter into the Equity Rights Agreement with the Principal Stockholders.
-The Equity Rights Agreement provides Quintana with the right to appoint two directors to our board of directors, provides Archer with the right to appoint two directors to our board of directors and provides Geveran with the right to appoint one director to our board of directors.
+The Equity Rights Agreement provides Quintana with the right to appoint two directors to our board of directors, provides Archer with the right to appoint two directors to our board of directors.
 The number of directors to be appointed by each of Quintana, Archer and Geveran will be redetermined immediately upon any disposition of the outstanding shares of our common stock held by Quintana, Archer, Robertson QES or Geveran.
 The current board representative appointed by Quintana is Corbin J. Robertson, Jr. The current board representatives appointed by Archer are Dag Skindlo and Gunnar Eliassen.